-Playing Outside Decreases ADHD Risk and Improves Child Vision
+Playing Outside Decreases ADHD Risk for Kids

-New research confirms that playing outside is beneficial to the health of a child – especially those who are hyperactive.
 A study from the University of South Carolina found that hyperactive children played more than lower-active children outside, for example.

 And a more recent study of 45,897 kids in the U.S. between 10 and 17 years old found that less sedentary activity and not only increases obesity, but also significantly increases the risk of attention deficit disorders among kids.

 Do children play enough?
 Observational studies have shown that kids play far less than they used to.
 This is partly due to the plethora of online games and other gadgets.
 Funny how ADHD in kids has skyrocketed just as playing has plummeted.

 A study from the University of Sydney has found that ADHD children significantly benefit from playing.
 The study found that social play and feedback training increased social skills of children diagnosed with attention-deficit hyperactivity disorder.

 The study included 14 ADHD children who were between five years old and eleven years old, and 14 non-ADHD children.
 The study consisted of seven weekly play sessions.
 These involved the parents, the kids and their peers, and therapists.
 The free-play sessions were recorded by video tape, and played back with discussions afterword.
 Then peer-modeling was used.

 The results were measured by gauging the social interactions between the children, and the closeness to normal social play.
 These tests were given before and after the video playback and modeling sessions.
 They found that social play among both the attention-deficit hyperactivity disorder kids and the non-ADHD kids significantly improved.

 “Results support the use of play, video feed-forward/feedback techniques, therapist- and peer-modelling and parent involvement as an effective means to develop the social play skills of children with ADHD.”